Clinical Neuromuscular

 ALS Reduced CMAP; normal velocities Normal (hallmark) Widespread fibs/PSWs + fasciculations; large neurogenic MUAPs with reduced recruitment Diffuse denervation/reinnervation in ≥3 body regions (bulbar, cervical, thoracic, lumbosacral) with normal sensory

-GBS (AIDP) Prolonged DL, prolonged/absent F-waves, conduction block, temporal dispersion, slowed CV Sural sparing pattern (normal sural, abnormal upper limb SNAPs) Fibrillations (late, 2–3 weeks); reduced recruitment early Sural sparing pattern; F-wave prolongation is earliest finding; evolves over days
+GBS (AIDP) Prolonged DL, prolonged/absent F-waves, conduction block, temporal dispersion, slowed CV Sural sparing pattern (normal sural, abnormal upper limb SNAPs) Fibrillations (late, 2–3 weeks); reduced recruitment early Sural sparing pattern; conduction block and temporal dispersion may be delayed (1–2 weeks); F-wave/H-reflex abnormalities are typically the earliest findings; evolves over days

 CIDP Same as AIDP but chronic; nonuniform slowing; conduction block; prolonged DL/F-waves Reduced SNAPs Chronic denervation/reinnervation; CRDs in longstanding cases Nonuniform slowing differentiates from CMT1; conduction block present (unlike CMT1)